pardeike/Achtung2/README.md

 ##### Important tasks

 Some tasks are too important to be interrupted.
 Like cleaning that hospital room so nobody gets infected.
 That's why Achtung! has a few extra commands that will make sure that something is really done well.
-For now, this is "Clean Room", "Fight Fire", "Sow Zone/Room" and the new "Auto Combat".
+For now, this is "Clean Room", "Fight Fire", and "Sow Zone/Room".
 More are planned in the future.

 When you choose "Clean Room", the colonist(s) will start cleaning the room until you stop them or the room is really clean.
 They will check the room while cleaning so that it doesn't matter if other colonists might introduce new filth while the cleaning is ongoing.